-What Can a Handyman Do in Atlanta, Georgia?
+What Can a Handyman Do Without a License in Atlanta, Georgia?

 In Atlanta (Fulton County), a typical “handyman” can do many small repair and maintenance jobs without a Georgia state contractor license as long as the work does not cross into state-regulated trades (electrical, plumbing, HVAC, low-voltage alarm) and does not require a state-licensed contractor based on project scope/value.
 Georgia’s state contractor licensing primarily targets larger/general contracting work (and certain specialties), while most day-to-day permission to operate a handyman business comes from the City of Atlanta business license (occupational tax certificate) plus any required building permits for specific jobs.